shaniber/TIL/README.md

 * [RSS Feed](feed.xml), in case you want to keep up with my sporadic posting.

+* [Git Repo](https://github.com/shaniber/TIL) -- this looks redundant, but when this is a webpage, it's actually helpful!

 ## Other TIL Collections
 * Shamelessly inspired by [jbranchaud/til](https://github.com/jbranchaud/til).